 - Too cold for the drone battery

 Using your drone in too cold weather can have several negative effects.
-The chemical reactions are getting slower, which will result in lower battery capacity.
+The chemical reactions are getting slower, which will result in lower capacity even at DJI lithium batteries.
 The battery inside your drone will lose power way faster.

 What will cold weather cause to your drone?

 - Reduced maximum flight time caused by cold – the first thing you will notice